voder-ai/eslint-plugin-traceability/.voder/implementation-progress.md

 - Stories passed: 20
 - Stories failed: 1
 - Earliest incomplete story: docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md
-- Failure reason: The functional aspects of Story 003.0-DEV-FUNCTION-ANNOTATIONS are thoroughly implemented and validated.
-All core rule behaviors (unified `require-traceability` with `require-story-annotation` and `require-req-annotation` aliases), function detection, JSDoc parsing, advanced @req detection heuristics, configurable scope and export priority, precise error locations, TypeScript support, test callback exclusion (`excludeTestCallbacks` with correct handling of Vitest `bench`), and custom test helper exclusion (`additionalTestHelperNames`) are covered by targeted unit and integration tests that all pass.
-However, the specification also includes a non-code requirement REQ-ISSUE-5-RESOLUTION: after the relevant release, GitHub issue #5 must be closed using `gh issue close 5 --comment "<message>"` with a release-referencing comment.
-In the story file, both the Acceptance Criterion "Issue #5 Resolution" and the corresponding Definition of Done item remain unchecked, and there is no concrete, in-repo evidence that the external GitHub issue has been closed as required.
-Because this acceptance criterion is part of the story and lacks verifiable completion, the story cannot be marked fully complete, so the status is FAILED.
+- Failure reason: All in-repo functional requirements for Story 003.0-DEV-FUNCTION-ANNOTATIONS are implemented: the unified `require-traceability` rule and its `require-story-annotation`/`require-req-annotation` aliases exist, cover the specified function constructs, support JS and TS, provide configurable scope and exportPriority, implement advanced req detection heuristics, and handle test callback exclusion and custom helper names exactly as specified.
+These behaviors are thoroughly tested and all Jest suites pass.

+However, the story also includes an external acceptance criterion (REQ-ISSUE-5-RESOLUTION / **Issue #5 Resolution**) requiring GitHub issue #5 to be closed with a specific `gh issue close 5 --comment "<message>"` command referencing the release version.
+The story checkboxes for this criterion and the related Definition of Done item remain unchecked, and direct verification via `gh issue view 5 ...` shows the issue's state is OPEN.
+Because this acceptance criterion is not satisfied, the story as a whole cannot be marked complete and the assessment status is FAILED.

 **Next Steps:**
 - Complete story: docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md
-- The functional aspects of Story 003.0-DEV-FUNCTION-ANNOTATIONS are thoroughly implemented and validated.
-All core rule behaviors (unified `require-traceability` with `require-story-annotation` and `require-req-annotation` aliases), function detection, JSDoc parsing, advanced @req detection heuristics, configurable scope and export priority, precise error locations, TypeScript support, test callback exclusion (`excludeTestCallbacks` with correct handling of Vitest `bench`), and custom test helper exclusion (`additionalTestHelperNames`) are covered by targeted unit and integration tests that all pass.
-However, the specification also includes a non-code requirement REQ-ISSUE-5-RESOLUTION: after the relevant release, GitHub issue #5 must be closed using `gh issue close 5 --comment "<message>"` with a release-referencing comment.
-In the story file, both the Acceptance Criterion "Issue #5 Resolution" and the corresponding Definition of Done item remain unchecked, and there is no concrete, in-repo evidence that the external GitHub issue has been closed as required.
-Because this acceptance criterion is part of the story and lacks verifiable completion, the story cannot be marked fully complete, so the status is FAILED.
+- All in-repo functional requirements for Story 003.0-DEV-FUNCTION-ANNOTATIONS are implemented: the unified `require-traceability` rule and its `require-story-annotation`/`require-req-annotation` aliases exist, cover the specified function constructs, support JS and TS, provide configurable scope and exportPriority, implement advanced req detection heuristics, and handle test callback exclusion and custom helper names exactly as specified.
+These behaviors are thoroughly tested and all Jest suites pass.

+However, the story also includes an external acceptance criterion (REQ-ISSUE-5-RESOLUTION / **Issue #5 Resolution**) requiring GitHub issue #5 to be closed with a specific `gh issue close 5 --comment "<message>"` command referencing the release version.
+The story checkboxes for this criterion and the related Definition of Done item remain unchecked, and direct verification via `gh issue view 5 ...` shows the issue's state is OPEN.
+Because this acceptance criterion is not satisfied, the story as a whole cannot be marked complete and the assessment status is FAILED.
 - Evidence: [
   {
     "type": "story-file",
     "details": "docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md exists and matches the provided specification.
-In the Acceptance Criteria section, the item **\"Issue #5 Resolution\"** is still unchecked (`- [ ] **Issue #5 Resolution** ...`).
-In the Definition of Done section, the corresponding item about closing GitHub issue #5 via `gh issue close 5 --comment \"Fixed in v<version>\"` is also unchecked.", "path": "docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md" },
+In the Acceptance Criteria section, the item **\"Issue #5 Resolution\"** remains unchecked:\n- [ ] **Issue #5 Resolution**: GitHub issue #5 is closed using `gh issue close 5 --comment \"<message>\"` with a comment referencing the release version.\nIn the Definition of Done section, the corresponding item about closing GitHub issue #5 is also unchecked.", "path": "docs/stories/003.0-DEV-FUNCTION-ANNOTATIONS.story.md" },
   {
     "type": "tests",
-    "details": "All Jest tests pass with verbose output: `npm test -- --runInBand --verbose` → Test Suites: 55 passed, 55 total; Tests: 476 passed, 476 total.
-Multiple suites explicitly reference Story 003.0-DEV-FUNCTION-ANNOTATIONS and its requirements.", "command": "npm test -- --runInBand --verbose"
+    "details": "All Jest tests pass: `npm test -- --verbose` → Test Suites: 55 passed, 55 total; Tests: 476 passed, 476 total.
+Multiple suites explicitly reference Story 003.0-DEV-FUNCTION-ANNOTATIONS and its requirements (e.g., tests/rules/require-story-annotation.test.ts, tests/rules/require-req-annotation.test.ts, tests/utils/req-annotation-detection.test.ts, tests/rules/require-story-helpers.test.ts).",
+    "command": "npm test -- --verbose"
   },
   {
     "type": "core-rule-implementation",
-    "details": "The unified function-level rule and aliases are implemented and wired through the plugin, satisfying REQ-ANNOTATION-REQUIRED and the \"Core Functionality\" acceptance criterion. tests/integration/require-traceability-aliases.integration.test.ts (\"Unified require-traceability and aliases integration (Story 010.4-DEV-UNIFIED-FUNCTION-RULE-AND-ALIASES)\") shows that `require-traceability`, `require-story-annotation`, and `require-req-annotation` share behavior and all enforce missing traceability; they accept both `@supports`-only and `@story + @req` annotations. tests/plugin-default-export-and-configs.test.ts confirms these rule names are exported and that legacy names share the unified implementation."
+    "details": "The unified function-level rule and aliases are implemented, satisfying REQ-ANNOTATION-REQUIRED and the \"Core Functionality\" acceptance criterion. tests/integration/require-traceability-aliases.integration.test.ts (\"Unified require-traceability and aliases integration (Story 010.4-DEV-UNIFIED-FUNCTION-RULE-AND-ALIASES)\") shows that `require-traceability`, `require-story-annotation`, and `require-req-annotation` share behavior: all report missing traceability on unannotated functions and accept both `@supports`-only and `@story + @req` annotations. tests/plugin-default-export-and-configs.test.ts confirms these rule names are exported and wired into plugin configs."
   },
   {
     "type": "function-detection",
-    "details": "REQ-FUNCTION-DETECTION is satisfied. tests/rules/require-story-annotation.test.ts and tests/rules/require-req-annotation.test.ts (tagged for Story 003.0-DEV-FUNCTION-ANNOTATIONS) verify detection and enforcement for FunctionDeclaration, FunctionExpression, MethodDefinition, TSDeclareFunction, and TSMethodSignature.
-They also confirm anonymous arrow callbacks in higher-order functions are excluded by default while named arrow functions must be annotated.
-All these tests pass."
+    "details": "REQ-FUNCTION-DETECTION is satisfied. tests/rules/require-story-annotation.test.ts and tests/rules/require-req-annotation.test.ts (tagged for Story 003.0-DEV-FUNCTION-ANNOTATIONS) verify detection/enforcement for FunctionDeclaration, FunctionExpression, MethodDefinition, TSDeclareFunction, TSMethodSignature.
+They also confirm anonymous arrow callbacks in higher-order functions are excluded by default while named arrow functions require annotations."
   },
   {
     "type": "advanced-req-detection",
-    "details": "REQ-ANNOTATION-REQ-DETECTION is implemented and covered by dedicated tests. tests/utils/req-annotation-detection.test.ts (\"reqAnnotationDetection advanced heuristics (Story 003.0-DEV-FUNCTION-ANNOTATIONS)\") exercises `linesBeforeHasReq`, `parentChainHasReq`, `fallbackTextBeforeHasReq`, `hasReqInAdvancedHeuristics`, and `hasReqAnnotation` across many positive and negative scenarios, including missing sourceCode/node, invalid ranges, and fallback behaviors.
-This matches the requirement for advanced heuristics plus dedicated unit tests."
+    "details": "REQ-ANNOTATION-REQ-DETECTION is implemented and covered by dedicated tests. tests/utils/req-annotation-detection.test.ts (\"reqAnnotationDetection advanced heuristics (Story 003.0-DEV-FUNCTION-ANNOTATIONS)\") exercises `linesBeforeHasReq`, `parentChainHasReq`, `fallbackTextBeforeHasReq`, `hasReqInAdvancedHeuristics`, and `hasReqAnnotation` across many positive/negative scenarios, matching the requirement for advanced heuristics with regression-guarding tests."
   },
   {
     "type": "configurable-scope-and-export-priority",
-    "details": "REQ-CONFIGURABLE-SCOPE and REQ-EXPORT-PRIORITY are implemented. tests/rules/require-story-annotation.test.ts includes \"require-story-annotation with exportPriority option\" and \"with scope option\" that demonstrate configuration to enforce only exported functions, only non-exported, or only specific node types (e.g., FunctionDeclaration). tests/rules/require-req-annotation.test.ts mirrors this with [REQ-CONFIGURABLE-SCOPE] and [REQ-EXPORT-PRIORITY] tags and tests for functions, methods, and TS shapes.
-All these configuration behaviors pass."
+    "details": "REQ-CONFIGURABLE-SCOPE and REQ-EXPORT-PRIORITY are implemented. tests/rules/require-story-annotation.test.ts includes sections \"require-story-annotation with exportPriority option\" and \"with scope option\" demonstrating enforcement for only exported functions, only non-exported, and specific node types. tests/rules/require-req-annotation.test.ts mirrors this with [REQ-CONFIGURABLE-SCOPE] and [REQ-EXPORT-PRIORITY] coverage."
   },
   {
     "type": "typescript-support",
-    "details": "REQ-TYPESCRIPT-SUPPORT and the \"Integration\" acceptance criterion (JS/TS/mixed) are met.
-TSDeclareFunction and TSMethodSignature are explicitly tested in tests/rules/require-story-annotation.test.ts and tests/rules/require-req-annotation.test.ts, both valid and invalid. tests/utils/annotation-checker.test.ts and tests/utils/annotation-checker-branches.test.ts further validate TS function expressions in variable declarators (including exported variants).
-All TypeScript-related tests pass."
+    "details": "REQ-TYPESCRIPT-SUPPORT and the Integration acceptance criterion (JS/TS/mixed) are met.
+TSDeclareFunction and TSMethodSignature are covered in both valid and invalid cases in tests/rules/require-story-annotation.test.ts and tests/rules/require-req-annotation.test.ts. tests/utils/annotation-checker.test.ts and tests/utils/annotation-checker-branches.test.ts validate TS function expressions in variable declarators (including exported variants).
+All TS-related tests pass."
   },
   {
     "type": "error-location-and-handling",
     "details": "REQ-ERROR-LOCATION, Quality Standards, User Experience, and Error Handling are satisfied.
-Helper code (e.g., require-story helpers) reports at the function name or closest equivalent, and tests in tests/rules/require-story-helpers.test.ts, tests/rules/require-story-core.test.ts, and tests/rules/require-story-core.autofix.test.ts confirm correct report targeting and resilience when sourceCode/JSDoc is malformed or missing (e.g., coreReportMissing swallows dependency errors). tests/rules/error-reporting.test.ts (Story 007.0-DEV-ERROR-REPORTING) verifies specific, actionable error messages and suggestions for missing annotations."
+Helper tests in tests/rules/require-story-helpers.test.ts, tests/rules/require-story-core.test.ts, and tests/rules/require-story-core.autofix.test.ts confirm reporting at the function name or closest equivalent and robust handling when sourceCode/JSDoc is malformed or missing. tests/rules/error-reporting.test.ts (Story 007.0-DEV-ERROR-REPORTING) verifies clear, specific error messages and suggestions for missing annotations."
   },
   {
     "type": "test-callback-exclusion-and-custom-helpers",
-    "details": "REQ-TEST-CALLBACK-EXCLUSION and the acceptance criteria for test framework callback exclusion and custom helper exclusion are implemented. src/rules/helpers/require-story-helpers.ts (inferred from tests) defines recognized test helper names (it/test/describe/suite and variants, xit/xdescribe/etc, context/specify, before/after hooks, including .concurrent) and applies `excludeTestCallbacks` (default true) so anonymous arrow callbacks passed directly to these helpers are excluded from function-level annotation requirements, while named arrow callbacks are enforced.
-Vitest `bench` is never excluded.
-The `additionalTestHelperNames` option allows configuring extra helper names while still never excluding `bench`.
-These behaviors are validated by:\n- tests/rules/require-story-helpers.test.ts ([REQ-TEST-CALLBACK-EXCLUSION] matrix, including nested callbacks and custom wrappers like a local describe wrapper, and ensuring bench is never excluded),\n- tests/rules/require-story-annotation.test.ts blocks \"with excludeTestCallbacks option\" and \"with additionalTestHelperNames\", and\n- tests/integration/require-traceability-test-callbacks.integration.test.ts (Story 013) confirming integration-level behavior (including that bench is always enforced).
-All pass."
+    "details": "REQ-TEST-CALLBACK-EXCLUSION and the acceptance criteria for test framework callback exclusion and custom helper exclusion are implemented. tests/rules/require-story-helpers.test.ts contains extensive [REQ-TEST-CALLBACK-EXCLUSION] coverage: default exclusion of anonymous callbacks to it/test/describe/suite/etc, inclusion of named callbacks, nested anonymous callbacks inheriting outer annotations, custom wrappers (e.g., local wrappers around describe) not treated as built-ins, and behavior of the `additionalTestHelperNames` option.
+It also confirms Vitest `bench` callbacks are always enforced, even if listed as additional helpers. tests/rules/require-story-annotation.test.ts adds rule-level tests for `excludeTestCallbacks` and `additionalTestHelperNames`. tests/integration/require-traceability-test-callbacks.integration.test.ts (Story 013-exclude-test-framework-callbacks) verifies integration behavior, including that bench is never excluded."
   },
   {
     "type": "plugin-config-and-docs",
-    "details": "Quality Standards, Integration, and Documentation acceptance criteria are supported by configuration and preset tests. tests/plugin-default-export-and-configs.test.ts verifies that the plugin default export exposes rules and configs, that recommended and strict configs include the expected rule mappings and severities, and that unified rule aliases behave correctly. tests/config/flat-config-presets-integration.test.ts validates flat config presets.
-Rule behavior, examples, and options are exercised extensively in tests, indicating the documentation and configuration are in sync."
+    "details": "Quality Standards, Integration, and Documentation acceptance criteria are supported by configuration and preset tests. tests/plugin-default-export-and-configs.test.ts ensures the plugin default export exposes rules/configs, that recommended/strict presets contain correct rule mappings and severities, and that unified rule aliases behave correctly. tests/config/flat-config-presets-integration.test.ts validates flat config presets.
+The breadth of tests across options and behaviors indicates documentation and configuration are aligned with implementation."
   },
   {
-    "type": "issue-5-requirement",
+    "type": "external-issue-5-status",
-    "details": "The story includes REQ-ISSUE-5-RESOLUTION and an Acceptance Criterion **\"Issue #5 Resolution\"** specifying that, after the release containing the excludeTestCallbacks feature, GitHub issue #5 must be closed via `gh issue close 5 --comment \"<message>\"` with a comment referencing the release version.
-The story explicitly notes that this is an out-of-repo action and must be completed by maintainers.
-In the current story file, this acceptance checkbox is still unchecked, and the corresponding Definition of Done item about closing issue #5 is also unchecked.
-There is no in-repo evidence confirming that GitHub issue #5 has actually been closed with the required command and comment."
-  }
+    "details": "External acceptance criterion **Issue #5 Resolution** / REQ-ISSUE-5-RESOLUTION requires GitHub issue #5 to be closed via `gh issue close 5 --comment \"<message>\"` with a version-referencing comment.\nCommand executed: `gh issue view 5 --json state,stateReason,closedAt --jq .state`\nCommand result: exit code 0, output:\nOPEN\nThis shows issue #5 is currently OPEN, not CLOSED, so the external requirement is not met.", "command": "gh issue view 5 --json state,stateReason,closedAt --jq .state" }
 ]